holcombddf/Protein-Design-Scripts/README.md

 Same as ad_hoc_scheduler.py, but uses a queue to manage thread limits.

 ## run_tests.sh
-Tests all other scripts, using Testing as a data source.
+Tests all other scripts, using qa as a data source.
-Can be given as an argument, a path to the directory containing the testing data.
+Can be given as an argument, a path to the directory containing the scripts (src), and a path to the directory containing the testing data (qa).